clairelouiseldn/snips-and-pieces/src/pages/index.md

 templateKey: index-page
 title: Snips and Pieces
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Choose a language to get started
 subheading: Code snippets for you to learn, edit and use in your own projects
 mainpitch:
   title: Why Kaldi